Planned Easterday Dairy in Morrow County racks up violations and is proposed on an ill-suited site

 With lax regulation governing mega-agriculture facilities in Oregon, the state Legislature needs to enact a moratorium on new and expanding industrial dairy operations

-The Easterday Dairy is proposed in the same area where the Lost Valley Farm was located in Morrow County.
+The Lost Valley Farm was located in this area in Morrow County.
 (Brian Posewitz/Oregon Water Watch)

 The family saga of a proposed mega-dairy in Morrow County, in the wake of a multimillion dollar fraud involving imaginary cattle, has a new twist.
 The Easterdays, who’ve been pushing since 2019 to open a huge dairy in Boardman, have already racked up 11 separate environmental violations, according to the Oregon Department of Agriculture.